kuspia/Striver_SDE-shortnotes-/README.md

 ```

-> The idea is to take a counter `i` that keeps track of how many elements we have in our `ans`, now what we do is when we enter recursion we iterate all possibilities from `1 to n` and pick the element if it has not been already taken which is checked by using masking n bits length number easily, as soon as `i` reaches upto n that is one of the permutations from all possibilities.
+> The approach involves using a counter `index` to track the number of elements currently in `current`.
+Within the recursion, iterate through all possible values from `1` to `n`, selecting an element if it hasn't been used yet, which is efficiently checked using a mask with `n` bits.
+When `index` equals `n`, it means one complete permutation has been found among all possible permutations.

 ```cpp
 class Solution {